Retail workforce shaken by industry-wide displacement

-Amazon has gotten ambitious, and brick and mortar retailers have gotten nervous.
+WASHINGTON — Amazon has gotten ambitious, and brick-and-mortar retailers have gotten nervous.
 The online retailer’s purchase of Whole Foods and its announced Prime Wardrobe shipping service caused noticeable dips in the stock prices of many grocery and department stores.

 But what could be a new world of online convenience for consumers looks much more troubling to retail workers — the people who greet and serve customers at all those stores in shopping plazas and malls.
 The numbers suggest a great retail job displacement has begun and it has real economic and political impacts.

-Note: CORRECTION (June 25, 2017, 1:10 p.m.): An earlier version of this article misstated the general age of retail workers.
-The people in those jobs reflect the nation's median age; they are not limited to mostly young people.